HomeManifestoEssaysSolutionsActivismFree eBooksQuotations

 March 2024 Bridge Collapse in Baltimore

-March 26th, 2024 about 1:30am EDT: The Francis Scott Key Bridge across the Patapsco River in Baltimore collapsed after one of its pillars was struck by the MV Dali container ship.
+March 26th, 2024 about 1:30am EDT: The Francis Scott Key Bridge across the Patapsco River in Baltimore, Maryland collapsed after one of its pillars was struck by the 213-million-pound MV Dali container ship.
 The 1.6-mile-long truss bridge (opened in 1977) is a major artery - four-lane Interstate 695 - and officials called its collapse “a dire emergency”.
 Six construction workers, who were filling potholes on the bridge at the time, are presumed dead; rescuers were looking for at least seven people in the water; two people were rescued and two bodies were recovered.
 The ship is owned by Singapore-based Grace Ocean Private, Ltd. and the 22-person crew were all from India.
 The ship was on route to Colombo, Sri Lanka at the time of the accident.
+The Port of Baltimore is the 17th busiest port in the country and handled more than $80 billion in imports & exports last year.

 February 2023 Norfolk Southern Derailment Disaster in Ohio, USA